marmelab/react-admin/docs/AppBar.md

 ## `color`

-React-admin's `<AppBar>` renders an Material UI `<AppBar>`, which supports a `color` prop to set the app bar color depending on the theme.
+React-admin's `<AppBar>` renders a Material UI `<AppBar>`, which supports a `color` prop to set the app bar color depending on the theme.
 By default, the app bar color is set to the `secondary` theme color.

 This means you can set the app bar color to 'default', 'inherit', 'primary', 'secondary', 'transparent', or any string.